kyma-project/api-gateway/docs/user/troubleshooting-guides/03-70-apirule-v1beta1-management-issues.md

-# Unable to create, modify or delete APIRule `v1beta1`
+# Unable to Create, Modify, or Delete an APIRule `v1beta1`

 ## Symptoms
-- Kyma Dashoard does not display APIRules created in version `v1beta1`.
+- Kyma dashboard does not display APIRules created in version `v1beta1`.

 - APIRules obtained via `kubectl get` are in the `Warning` status.
   ```bash